 As a young company, Hoffmann Green has been committed since its creation to a progressive approach to build a global CSR strategy.
-In 2020, external evaluations have provided an overview of the challenges facing Hoffmann Green.
+In 2020 and 2021, external evaluations have provided an overview of the challenges facing Hoffmann Green.

 The tons of CO2 avoided are calculated by the CO2 gain obtained by replacing a traditional cement, according to the current cement consumption mix, by a decarbonated cement without clinker from Hoffmann Green Cement Technologies.

 In 2021, the use of Hoffmann Green cement without clinker avoided the extraction of 1435 tons of limestone that would have been necessary for an equivalent production with traditional cement.